-- 2.2 These works programmes consist of the Department for Transport (DfT) Maintenance Block Allocation, DfT Integrated Transport Programme, Highways Infrastructure Revenue Allocation, Section 106 contributions and internal and external bid awards. - 2.3 The current contract allows the highways and transportation services within the Public Realm directorate to gain efficiencies on reduced administration and procurement costs.
+- 2.1 The current Term Maintenance Contract which expires on the 31 March 2023 provides a delivery method for works derived from the Highways Infrastructure and Transport Development teams within the Public Realm Directorate. - 2.2 These works programmes consist of the Department for Transport (DfT) Maintenance Block Allocation, DfT Integrated Transport Programme, Highways Infrastructure Revenue Allocation, Section 106 contributions and internal and external bid awards. - 2.3 The current contract allows the highways and transportation services within the Public Realm directorate to gain efficiencies on reduced administration and procurement costs.
 There are also efficiencies in scale which can be achieved for the service provider resulting in reduced costs being passed down through competitive rates for the Authority. - 2.4 This approach has allowed the Authority to demonstrate good practice with respects to efficient highway service delivery and meeting the objectives set out in the Incentive Fund application via the DfT Highways Maintenance Efficiency Programme (HMEP) and the Authority obtaining level Band 3 funding which is the maximum achievable. - 2.5 Historically all work types have been combined with all work streams being delivered via the Term Maintenance Contract and whilst across the board it provides good competitive value, it is considered that as street lighting is a specialist area this service area would attract better value as a standalone contract.
 The justification for this is that there are a large number of street lighting only contractors that historically haven't submitted a tender for this service as they have been unable to fulfil the other requirements of the specification for service delivery.
-It is therefore considered for street lighting only, that better value would be obtained if this area of work was procured via a standalone contract over an 8 year period to match the Term Maintenance Contract. - 2.6 Street lighting, on average, has a £500,000 per annum revenue allocation which is then matched with a variable annual capital allocation of approximately £750,000.
-Therefore, over the 8 year period the contract value could be in the region of £10,000,000.
-This contract enables us to fulfil our statutory duty under the 1980 Highways Act with respects to the maintenance of street lighting assets. - 2.7 As part of the Council's ongoing efficiency drive and review, consideration has also been given to testing the market for externalising the delivery of some or all of the highway services that are currently delivered in house.
-To enable the Authority to accurately test the market and ensure the current delivery method of reactive works is the most efficient, the proposal is to tender the following Lots so that an assessment can be made of the viability and efficiency of some or all of the services being delivered by an external contractor, outside of the Council. - Lot 1 Planned Works consisting of Highway Maintenance and Improvements works (£6.6 million pa) - Lot 2 Winter Gritting Service (£250k pa)
+It is therefore considered for street lighting only, that better value would be obtained if this area of work was procured via a standalone contract over an 8 year period to match the Term Maintenance Contract. - 2.6 Street lighting has an annual revenue allocation which is then matched with a variable annual capital allocation.
+This funding provides the mechanism for maintaining our Street Lighting stock which consists of over 27,000 assets.
+It is considered that a duration of 8 years should be applied to ensure a consist approach to the management of these assets.
+This contract enables us to fulfil our statutory duty under the 1980 Highways Act with respects to the maintenance of street lighting assets.

-- Lot 3 Out of Hours emergency response service (£100k pa) - Lot 4 Reactive Maintenance works (excl potholes) (£500k pa) - Lot 5 Reactive Maintenance potholes (£375k pa) - Lot 6 Gulley cleansing (£150k pa)
+- 2.7 The provision of the new Street Lighting Contract will enable the Authority to continue to manage the investment already made into lighting stock with the LED switch out programme.
+This resulted in approximately £354,822 worth of saving based on current electricity costs, in addition to 1,336 tonnes of CO savings. - 2.8 As part of the Council's ongoing efficiency drive and review, consideration has also been given to testing the market for externalising the delivery of some or all of the highway services that are currently delivered in house.
+To enable the Authority to accurately test the market and ensure the current delivery method of reactive works is the most efficient, the proposal is to tender the following Lots so that an assessment can be made of the viability and efficiency of some or all of the services being delivered by an external contractor, outside of the Council. - Lot 1 Planned Works consisting of Highway Maintenance and Improvements works - Lot 2 Winter Gritting Service - Lot 3 Out of Hours emergency response service - Lot 4 Reactive Maintenance works (excl potholes) - Lot 5 Reactive Maintenance potholes - Lot 6 Gulley cleansing